Nabilsimplon/Nabilsimplon/README.md

-- 👋 Hi, I’m @Nabilsimplon
+- 👋 Hi, I’m @Nabil
-- 👀 I’m interested in  la cybersécurité
+- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning  à  utiliser  GIT
+- 🌱 I’m currently learning  to use GIT
-- 💞️ I’m looking to  documenter  un travail en utilisant Markdown
+- 💞️ I’m looking to work with Markdown

-- 📫 How to reach me  il faut m'envoyer un Mail
+- 📫 How to reach me, send me Mail
 <!---
-Nabilsimplon/Nabilsimplon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Nabil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->